This site requires a more recent version of Adobe Flash Player to function properly.

 Though the Building Materials, Lumber & Millwork market is twice the size of the Plumbing, Electrical & Kitchen market, it is a very fragmented market and Lowe's currently captures only around 4% of it.
-In comparison, Home Depot's share in Plumbing, Electrical & Kitchen goods is about 14.5% and in Seasonal & Hardware Tools is close to 50%.
+In comparison, Lowe's share in Plumbing, Electrical & Kitchen goods is about 12% and in Seasonal & Hardware Tools is close to 40%.

 Consistently trailing Home Depot in terms of comps

-In 2013, Home Depot outpaced Lowe's in terms of same store sales growth due to significant improvements in service levels and efficiency as well as a more successful pricing strategy.
-We expect this trend to continue.
+In 2013, Home Depot outpaced Lowe's in terms of same store sales growth due to significant improvements in service levels and efficiency, as well as a more successful pricing strategy.
+While comparable sales for Lowe's rose by 4.8%, the figure for Home Depot stood at 6.8%.
+Although the figure narrowed down in 2014 with 5.3% for Home Depot against 4.3% for Lowe's, larger comp growth for Home Depot could further decrease Lowe's market share in the coming years.
 In late 2011, Lowe's had decided to move away from promotions to everyday low prices to establish itself as the retailer offering the most competitive prices.
 However, Lowe's sales continue to struggle more than they already would have in a depressed housing market as customers continued to seek discounts, particularly for discretionary and big-ticket purchases.
 Home Depot has been grabbing market share from Lowe's due to better pricing models.